golemfoundation/wildland-client/plugins/googledrive/README.md

 ![Create new project](./assets/1.png)

-2. Select "SELECT PROJECT"
+2. Select `SELECT PROJECT`

 ![SELECT PROJECT](./assets/2.png)

-3. On project page, select “Go to APIs overview”
+3. On project page, select `Go to APIs overview`

 ![Go to APIs overview](./assets/3.png)

-4.Click “ENABLE APIS AND SERVICES”
+4.Click `ENABLE APIS AND SERVICES`

 ![ENABLE APIS AND SERVICES](./assets/4.png)

-5.Search for “Google Drive API” and select it and press “Enable”
+5.Search for `Google Drive API` and select it and press `Enable`

 ![Google Drive API](./assets/5.png)

-6. When API is enabled, you will see a warning on the dashboard, says: “To use this API, you may need credentials.
-Click 'Create credentials' to get started.”.
-Click “CREATE CREDENTIALS” next to it.
+6. When API is enabled, you will see a warning on the dashboard, says: `To use this API, you may need credentials.
+Click 'Create credentials' to get started.`.
+Click `CREATE CREDENTIALS` next to it.

 ![CREATE CREDENTIALS](./assets/6.png)

 7. There will be a wizard asking for Credential Type.
-Select “Google Drive API” and “User Data” and press “NEXT”
+Select `Google Drive API` and `User Data` and press `NEXT`

 ![Credential Type](./assets/7.png)

-8. Second Wizard screen is “OAuth consent screen”, fill necessary parts and Click “SAVE AND CONTINUE”
+8. Second Wizard screen is `OAuth consent screen`, fill necessary parts and Click `SAVE AND CONTINUE`

 ![OAuth consent screen](./assets/8.png)

-9. Third Wizard screen is “Scopes”,  skip this screen by simply pressing “SAVE AND CONTINUE”
+9. Third Wizard screen is `Scopes`, skip this screen by simply pressing `SAVE AND CONTINUE`

-10. Fourth screen is “OAuth Client ID”.
-Select Desktop App as “Application type” and “Name” field can remain as it is, click “CREATE” button after.
+10. Fourth screen is `OAuth Client ID`.
+Select Desktop App as `Application type` and `Name` field can remain as it is, click `CREATE` button after.

 ![OAuth Client ID](./assets/9.png)

 11. In final screen, Google will show your Client ID and give an option to download application credentials as in JSON format, this is what we are looking for.
-Press “DOWNLOAD” to have it.
+Press `DOWNLOAD` to have it.
 We don’t need Client ID itself.

 ![Download application credentials](./assets/10.png)